influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/migrate-data/migrate-tsm-to-iox.md

 ##### Important things to note
 - This assumes no other queries are running in your source InfluxDB Cloud organization.
-- This assumes no other writes are happening in your destination InfluxDB Cloud organization.
+- This assumes no other writes are happening in your destination InfluxDB Cloud Serverless organization.
 {{% /expand %}}
 <!------------------------ END Determine batch interval ----------------------->
 {{< /expand-wrapper >}}